Capoeira in popular culture: Anime and manga

-Other influence
+Other influences

 Breakdancing, developed in the 1970s, has many analogous moves.
 However, the original breakdancers of the early 1970s based their style primarily on actors in Asian kung fu films, but received some influence because demonstrations of capoeira master Jelon Vieira in New York.

 Kofi Kingston, a WWE professional wrestler, has incorporated wrestling moves inspired by Tekken capoeira fighter Eddy Gordo.